StudioFuel/simplemodal-contact-form/readme.txt

 3. Set the desired options (Admin Dashboard >  Settings > SimpleModal Contact Form)
 4. Enable SMCF on your site!
 SMCF works by looking for links (HTML A elements) with a class of "smcf-link".
 See below:

-You have 3 options:
+You have 4 options:

-a) Add the "smcf-link" to your existing contact link:
+a) Add the "smcf-link" to your existing (or new) contact link:

 	<a href="/contact" class="smcf-link">Contact</a>